-Women often get bored of sex with one person and therefore need the variety and novelty of new sexual partners.
+Women often get bored of sex without variety, with the same person.

 Women are more likely than men to get bored and depressed in a partnership after the first year unless it provides novelty and variety.
 Sexual experiences outside of the main relationship will probably provide a means to stay happy, keeping sex with a primary partner exciting and also stave off depression.